-- Incurable Cough of Death: Averted, though the disease is treated as this trope the girl's mother never coughs even once; thankfully she doesn't actually die from it.
+- Incurable Cough of Death: Averted, though the disease that Mei and Satsuki's mother suffers from is treated as this trope, she's never seen coughing and doesn't actually die.
 Considering it was based on Miyazaki's own life, and his mother had tuberculosis, coughing would certainly have been justified.

 - Unusual for this trope, the adults show no overt signs of disbelieving the children on this.
 Their father is the one who tells them of the soot spirits, and the village grandmother confirms she saw them when she was younger.
 This sets up the epilogue.

 - Maybe Magic, Maybe Mundane: A major theme of the movie.
 For example, the huge tree that grows when the girls and Totoro are together, but is gone the next morning, despite the much smaller plants that grew around it, still being there.

 - Mega Neko: The Catbus.